U.S. trade chief readies tariffs against six countries over digital taxes

 Like the French tax, the USTR investigations into the taxes adopted by Austria, Britain, India, Italy, Spain and Turkey found that they discriminate against U.S. technology companies and are inconsistent with international tax norms.

-The taxes target in-country revenues of digital services platforms such as Facebook, Google, and Amazon.com.

-Reporting by David Lawder and Tim Ahmann; Editing by Leslie Adler and Grant McCool
+Reporting by David Lawder and Tim Ahmann; Editing by Aurora Ellis, Leslie Adler and Grant McCool

 Our Standards: The Thomson Reuters Trust Principles.